If I fished only to catch fish, my fishing trips would have ended long ago. – Zane Grey

 Normally very easy going, Tom’s a hoot when he’s stirred up!
 Now glaring at the fish snatching snapper he starts yelling and cussing and shaking the stringer in attempt to dislodge the interloper.
 “Sonofgun let go of my walleye you damn snapper!”
 These and other fine words were showered upon the unwelcome beast.

 Finally after a time, the snapper released the fish, dropped to the ground; and went after Tommy’s foot like a pit bull after a ham bone.
-“Cod darn you, you sonofagun” …along with another string of fine epitaphs poured from Tommy’s mouth as he danced and dodged on the steep little bank in an effort to evade the bite of the hard shelled terrorist.
+“Cod darn you, you sonofb….” …along with another string of testy language poured out of Tommy’s mouth as he danced and dodged on the steep little bank in an effort to evade the bite of the hard shelled terrorist.

 By now, the other fisherman and I were laughing so hard we could barely stand, so we weren’t much help at all.

 After a struggle, Tommy managed to get his foot under the snapper’s shell and kick him back into the river.
 Shaking his fist, finally victorious, Tommy proceeded to assess the damage the turtle inflicted on his prize catch.

 The other fisherman, still laughing, now commented, “Where’s a dang video camera when you need one?”

 Tom filleted his nice walleye and took it home.
 And during those times while enjoying “lunker juice” and telling stories, Tom takes the ribbing about his run-in with the turtle terrorist in good humor.